syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Selection.md

 N> You cannot select the header rows and table summary rows of SfDataGrid.
 You cannot also select the unbound rows which are above and below the table summary row.

+## CheckBox column selection

+`SfDataGrid` allows you to select or deselect rows by interacting with the check box in a column.
+All the rows in a datagrid can be selected by interacting with an intuitive check box in the column header.
+Refer to [GridCheckBoxSelectorColumn](https://help.syncfusion.com/windowsforms/datagrid/columntypes#gridcheckboxselectorcolumn) documentation for more information.

 ## Get selected rows and cells

 The [SelectedItem](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedItem.html) property returns the data object of the selected row and the [SelectedIndex](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SelectedIndex.html) property returns the index of the `SelectedItem` in SfDataGrid. `SelectedItem` denotes the first selected row in multiple selection.